AkshatChauhan7/AkshatChauhan7/README.md

 ## 🧩 Projects

 - **Fitness Tracker App** – A JavaFX + MySQL application to log workouts, meals, and fitness data
+- **My LeetCode Solutions** - Add LeetCode Solution in this repository when ever I complete one
 - **Finance Tracker (Coming soon)** – Track and categorize expenses visually
 - **Clean UI Designs** – Focused efforts on intuitive layouts and user-focused interfaces